World

 Share

 Shala, 62, was initially convicted in 2024 for his role in operating a makeshift prison at the Kukës Metal Factory in northern Albania during the 1998-1999 Kosovo conflict.
-The court found that detainees, suspected of with Serbian forces, were subjected to severe abuse, to at least one death.
+The court found that detainees, suspected of collaborating with Serbian forces, were subjected to severe abuse, leading to at least one death.

-In reducing the sentence, the court considered that Shala did not hold a commanding role during the murder and that the initial 18-year was “out of reasonable proportion to comparable cases.”
+In reducing the sentence, the court considered that Shala did not hold a commanding role during the murder and that the initial 18-year term was “out of reasonable proportion to comparable cases.”

-Special Prosecutor Kimberly welcomed the judgment, stating that it “reinforces the rule of law and contributes to achieving accountability for serious crimes and justice for Mr. Shala’s victims.”
+Special Prosecutor Kimberly West welcomed the judgment, stating that it “reinforces the rule of law and contributes to achieving accountability for serious crimes and justice for Mr. Shala’s victims.”

 The Kosovo Specialist Chambers, established in 2015, are part of Kosovo’s judicial system but are located in the Netherlands and staffed by international judges and lawyers.
 They were set up to handle cases under Kosovo law against fighters of the KLA.

-This case is part of a broader to address war crimes committed during the 1998-1999 conflict, which resulted in over 13,000 deaths, primarily ethnic Albanians.
+This case is part of a broader effort to address war crimes committed during the 1998-1999 conflict, which resulted in over 13,000 deaths, primarily among ethnic Albanians.
 Kosovo declared its independence from Serbia in 2008, a move recognized by the United States and most of the West.

-The ruling has sparked discussions about the fairness and effectiveness of the Kosovo Specialist Chambers, with some critics questioning the court’s legitimacy and its on prosecuting KLA while alleged Serbian perpetrators remain uncharged.
+The ruling has sparked discussions about the fairness and effectiveness of the Kosovo Specialist Chambers, with some critics questioning the court’s legitimacy and its focus on prosecuting KLA members while alleged Serbian perpetrators remain uncharged.

 Share